1964 Kennedy Half Dollar Value Checker: Errors List, “D” & No Mint Mark Worth

 1964-D Quadrupled Die Obverse Errors

-Market performance reflects the variety’s exceptional status.
-The sole certified example achieved $492 in 2020 according to auction records, establishing benchmark pricing for this ultimate Denver mint error.
+The sole certified example achieved $492 in 2020, establishing the only known auction benchmark for this ultimate Denver mint error.

 1964-D Quadrupled Die Obverse Half Dollar Price/Grade Chart